jlichtig/TechTrove-E-commerce-Analysis/README.md

 ![Yearly Trends](https://github.com/jlichtig/TechTrove-E-commerce-Analysis/assets/155100360/4560bf25-b036-41db-b338-d7251fc83855)

 **Seasonal trends:**
 - January/September/December regularly experienced **high order volumes** – up a respective **11%/13%/20%** above the average.
 - February/June/October regularly experience **low order volumes** – down a respective **19%/7%/20%** below the average.

 Seasonal patterns were observed in order volumes throughout each year.
 Summary of seasonality:
 - Strong start in January – orders were up **11% above the monthly average**.
+This is likely due to post-holiday shopping, where consumers spend gift money and funds received from returning unwanted gifts.
 - Orders drop in February – **falling 27%** on average.
-This seasonal trend is likely a result of consumers saving to recoup from holiday purchases.
+This seasonal trend is likely a result of consumers cutting back on spending after the holiday and post-holiday shopping periods.
 - Rebounding in March **(+21%)** followed by a slight downward trend from April to June (**-7%** across the period).
 Caveat: 2020 would experience notable growth in this period as consumer spending behavior quickly changed with the onset of the pandemic).
 - Steady increase of orders throughout Q3 with the trend peaking in September (**22% growth** from June to September).
+The tail end of this trend (August to September) could in partially attributed to back-to-school shopping.
 Caveat: Trend not observed in 2022.
 See the \* below for more details.
 - Orders dive in October - **descending 29% MoM**.
+This could be due to a combination of a pre-holiday spending pause and the conclusion of the back-to-school shopping season.
 - Strongest period growth exhibited towards year-end, with orders **increasing by 50%** from October to December.
 This can likely be attributed to holiday spending behavior.

 ![Total Revenue Trends](https://github.com/jlichtig/TechTrove-E-commerce-Analysis/assets/155100360/a9e4ef22-e3ea-403b-add8-ea0cd063f5a1)